chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

    DevTools in Microsoft Edge unter Linux
 :::image-end:::

-## Verbesserte Webhint- und Plattformtipps im Probleme-Tool
+## <a name="improved-webhint-and-platform-tips-in-the-issues-tool"></a>Verbesserte Webhint- und Plattformtipps im Probleme-Tool

 <!-- Title: Improvements to Issues tool and webhint integration  -->
 <!-- Subtitle: Categories and third-party filtering make it easier to survey issues in the Issues tool.
 Issues surfaced by webhint now have improved code snippets and documentation links to help you fix problems in your website.  -->